astillsjr/6.1040-gp-backend/design/concepts/ItemTransaction/ItemTransaction.md

 	  * a from User
 	  * a to User
 	  * an item Item
-	  * a request Request
 	  * a type of BORROW or TRANSFER or ITEM
 	  * a status of PENDING_PICKUP or IN_PROGRESS or PENDING_RETURN or COMPLETED or CANCELLED
 	  * a fromNotes String
 	  * a toNotes String
 	  * a createdAt Date
-	  * a pickedUpAt Date
+	  * an optional pickedUpAt Date
-	  * a returnedAt Date
+	  * an optional returnedAt Date

 **actions**:
-  * `createTransaction (from: User, to: User, item: Item, request: Request, type: BORROW or TRANSFER or ITEM): (transaction: ItemTransaction)`
+  * `createTransaction (from: User, to: User, item: Item, type: BORROW or TRANSFER or ITEM, fromNotes: String, toNotes: String): (transaction: ItemTransaction)`
 	  * **system**
 	  * **requires**: A corresponding request must have been accepted.
 	  * **effects**: Creates a new transaction record with status PENDING_PICKUP.